Oil, financials get European shares off to firm start in August

-LONDON (Reuters) - European shares rose on Tuesday, looking to recover after two straight months of losses, with corporate earnings reports spurring brisk trading ahead of a typically sleepy period for markets over the summer.
+LONDON (Reuters) - European shares rose on Tuesday, looking to recover after two straight months of losses, with corporate earnings reports spurring brisk trading ahead of a what is typically a sleepy summer period for markets.

-The pan-European STOXX 600 index, nursing two straight months of losses, rose 0.4 percent.
-Blue chips were 0.5 percent higher.
+The pan-European STOXX 600 index, nursing two straight months of losses, rose 0.6 percent.
+Blue chips .STOXX50E closed 0.9 percent higher, their best one-day gains in three weeks.

-Earnings updates dominated the action, with oil heavyweight BP rising more than 3 percent and boosting the oil & gas sector after beating forecasts as new projects supported production.
+Earnings updates dominated the action, with oil heavyweight BP (BP.L) rising 2.8 percent and boosting the oil & gas .SXEP sector after beating forecasts as new projects supported production.

 "BP has covered the cash component of the dividend with free cash flow for the second straight quarter and the Upstream business is performing well," analysts at Jefferies said in a note.